The Agent Blog - Goodlord

 How long does an EICR certificate last?

 For most residential properties, the standard validity of EICRs remains five years.
-However, there are certain high-risk properties that are exposed to moisture and extreme temperatures that require more frequent inspections.
+However, specific high-risk properties exposed to moisture and extreme temperatures require more frequent inspections.
 For instance, a house with a swimming pool requires an EICR inspection every year.

 What are the consequences of not having a valid EICR?